harishbhupalam/Lantern-Pharma-Hacakathon/README.md

 Difference between single and combination drugs:

 For all the single drugs, lasso with a default penalty of 1 gave the best results.
 For the combination of Mitomycin and Fulvestrant drugs, a higher penalty of 200 gave us the best results.
 The approach for Rapamycin-Gefitinib combination was to use a Meta-Logistic-Regression Classifier based on the individual drug responses.
 We used the predictions of the Rapamycin and Gefitinib as the independent variables for a logistic Regression.
+This method proved to be very effective and also impressed the judges